OLD BIG 'EAD IN...

 'Old Big 'Ead in The Spirit Of The Man' originally ran from June 3rd - 25th, 2005, at Nottingham Playhouse.
 Following its huge success, it went on a national tour in 2006 before returning to the Playhouse.

-It's a comedy in which Cloughie's spirit returns to inspire a playwright who's struggling with his new Robin Hood drama.
+It was a comedy in which Cloughie's spirit returns to inspire a playwright who's struggling with his new Robin Hood drama.
 Stepping into those formidable shoes, Colin said the play celebrated all that is inspirational and much-loved about the greatest manager England never had.

 "I'm very excited about this play," said Colin, before the launch.
 "Not only is it a terrific play about a wonderful man.
 But I'm also a great Forest fan.
 I was born and raised in a local village, Shirebrook.
 I used to come with my brothers and see Forest play when we were growing up.
 So it's a nice dove-tailing of personal and professional interests."

 Colin explained that he first learned about the play after reading about it in his Dad's local newspaper.
 After years of privately immitating Cloughie for family and friends, he felt the role was right for him and contacted his agent straight away.

 "I'm told I can do a pretty accurate immitation," said Colin.
 "It's funny, but the minute you start to immitate Brian Clough, people start to laugh.
 You're not trying to laugh at him, it's just the man's mannerisms and vocal quirks.
 I've always latched on to them - not for the way he said things, but what he said.